-- 1. Turn off your ice maker by raising signal arm. - 2.
-Shut off the water supply to the ice maker. - 3.
-Empty the ice bin.
+- 1. Turn it off.

+- 2. Shut off the water supply to the ice maker.

+- 3. Empty the ice bin.

 Long vacations

 Remove all the food if you are going for a month or more.
 If your refrigerator is equipped with an automatic ice maker, turn off the water supply to the ice maker at least a day ahead.
 When the last load of ice drops, turn off the ice maker.